Tunku Puan Zanariah

 Tunku Puan Zanariah Iskandar (Jawi: تونكو ڤوان زانريه إسكندر), formerly known as Sultanah Zanariah (born Tengku Zanariah binti Tengku Ahmad; 5 July 1940 – 17 March 2019), was the second wife of the fourth sultan of modern Johor, Sultan Iskandar from their marriage in 1961 until his death in 2010.
-She served as Raja Permaisuri Agong (queen consort of Malaysia) between 1984 and 1989.
+She served as the 8th Raja Permaisuri Agong (Queen of Malaysia) between 1984 and 1989.

 Her sister, Tunku Puan Nora formerly Sultanah Nora was married to the third Sultan of modern Johor, Sultan Ismail.

 Early life

 Born on 5 July 1940, in Dusun Green Palace, Pasir Mas, Kelantan.
 Tengku Zanariah was the seventh child of HH Tengku Panglima Raja of Kelantan from among nine siblings.
 She came from the Kelantan royal family.
 Her father, the late Tengku Panglima Raja Tengku Ahmad was a son of Almarhum Tengku Temenggong Tengku Abdul Ghaffar Ibni Almarhum Long Senik Mulut Merah (Sultan Muhammad II).

 Tengku Zanariah was enrolled into Sultanah Zainab School, Kelantan an elementary school where she studied from 1946 to 1949.
 From 1950 till 1952 she studied at the Convent Bukit Nanas in Kuala Lumpur before returning to Kelantan where she continued her studies at Sultan Ibrahim School, Pasir Mas.
 With the encouragement of her father and her own desire to equip herself for the future, she left for England in 1954 to further her studies at the Upper Chime School, Isle of Wight.

 While studying in England, Tengku Zanariah met Tunku Mahmood Iskandar (later Sultan Iskandar) who was also studying there.
 They later married in 1961 (his second marriage) and she later became the mother of six of Tunku Mahmood's children.

 Tengku Zanariah is also the former beauty queen and historically was the first ever Miss International Malaysia titleholders.
 She went to compete internationally representing Federation of Malaya at the first Miss International beauty pageant in 1960 at the Long Beach, California, United States.
 She failed to place in the semi-finals.